Many factors can cause video playback issues, such as internet or device connection.

-To find out if your Internet Service Provider is HD Verified, visit the Video Quality Report.
+- You can also find out if your internet Service Provider is HD Verified; by visiting the Video Quality Report.

-If you're interested in seeing more information on how your videos are streaming, check out Stats for Nerds.
+- If you're interested in seeing more info on how your videos are played back, check out Stats for Nerds.

 Smart TVs, Chromecast, and game consoles